Family travel with dogs is becoming more popular, especially dog friendly road trips.

 Take an extra step if you’ll be traveling internationally or for an extended time, and get a veterinary health certificate confirming your dog’s vaccination records and general health for travel.

-Needless to say, Daisy gets strapped in with her safety harness whether I’m headed to the neighbor’s house or taking a road trip to the lake.
+Needless to say, Daisy gets strapped in with her dog safety harness for the car whether I’m headed to the neighbor’s house or taking a road trip to the lake.
+After all, dog friendly road trips should be safe!

 Daisy is a Houdini!
 She broke free from the first THREE harnesses we bought!
 Learn from my mistakes (and my dog’s stubborness) to make sure your dog car harness is effective as a dog seat belt.